 “The key to artistic photography is to work out your own thoughts, by yourselves.
 Imitation leads to certain disaster.
 New ideas are always antagonized.
 Do not mind that.
 If a thing is good it will survive.” – Gertrude Käsebier

 Gertrude Käsebier was one of the most influential American photographers of the early 20th century.
 She is known for her images of motherhood, her portraits of Native Americans and her promotion of photography as a career for women.
 She took up photography after going to art school at the age of 37, and quickly became obsessed with the medium.
-Although as a wife and mother it was difficult to have independence, she was determined to create a career in photography.
-She is probably best known for her portraits of native americans, who she first met through Buffalo Bill’s Wild West show.
+Although as a wife and mother it was difficult to have independence, she was determined to forge a career in photography.
+She is probably best known for her portraits of Native Americans, who she first met through Buffalo Bill’s Wild West show.
 She held great respect and admiration for the Sioux people, which comes through in her portraits.

 Tina Modotti (August 16/17 1896 – January 5, 1942)

 “I cannot, as you [Edward Weston] once proposed to me – solve the problem of life by losing myself in the problem of art … in my case, life is always struggling to predominate and art naturally suffers.” – Tina Modotti